The 5 Best Canon AE-1 Lenses for All Types of Photography

 FD vs new FD Lenses

 The entire new FD lens rotates to lock onto the camera.
-Whereas original FD lenses have a breech-lock ring at the back of the lens that needs to be tightened in order to mount a lens.
+Original FD lenses have a breech-lock ring at the back of the lens that needs to be turned in order to mount a lens.

 FD and new FD lenses are interchangeable with each other.
 There are no compatibility issues.